 Step 2: From here, you will be securely connected to the insurance partner, where you can purchase your funeral insurance safely and securely.

 Step 3: Following your purchase of funeral insurance, you will complete and sign the documentation needed for your final arrangements.
-This process is done entirely online and easy to navigate.
+This process is done entirely online and is easy to navigate.

 Step 4: When you or your loved one passes, your coverage is confirmed, and the cremation is arranged at the original price that was guaranteed upon the purchase of your policy.